Dr Lufte R M Kamal (male)

-Dr James D Johnston
+Dr James D Johnston (male)

-MB ChB 1999 Dundee (male)
+MB ChB 1999 Dundee

 The GPs practise together in a non-limited partnership.
 Dr Kamal is the senior partner and has a special interest in diabetes and dermatology.
 Dr Johnston is our lead GP for Clinical Governance and has a special interest in diabetes.
 Dr Herrero Tarilonte is our lead GP for prescribing, and has a special interest in cryotherapy and acupuncture.

-- Post Graduate Diploma in Advanced Practice
+- Diploma in Asthma Management

-- Diploma in Health Care Studies.
+- Diploma in Triage for Primary Care

-Long Term Conditions Practitioner
+Joanne Taberner - Long Term Conditions Practitioner

 - Diploma in COPD